torbsd/torbsd.github.io/blog.md

 One of __TDP's__ recent projects is accumulating a list of virtual private server services (VPS) that provide a BSD option.

-VPS's are generally inexpensive services that enable the user to only deal with software configuration, and not be bothered with hardware or basic operating system setup.
+VPS's are generally inexpensive services that enable the user to only concern themselves with software configuration, and not be bothered with hardware or basic operating system setup.
 In the pre-Cloud era, VPS providers were the "other people's computers" that users outsourced their systems to.

 The same shortcomings of cloud services apply to VPS providers.
 You don't control the hardware.
 Your files are likely viewable by users up the directory hierarchy.
-The entropy source is a single source for multiple systems.
+The entropy source or pool is a single source for multiple systems.
 The same time drift applies to all time-keeping services.

 Nevertheless, VPS services are often cheap and provide a good spread in terms of geography.
-All a provider really needs is a few server-grade computers and a decent internet connection.
+All a provider really needs is a few server-grade computers and a decent network connection.
 VPS's are still a gateway drug to bare-metal servers, although it seems more and more of these gateway users stop at stage one.

 Cheap systems with a public IP are also a great way to tinker with a new operating system.